mannshah159/Neural-Network-Projects/README.md

 A collection of deep learning projects that went through 3 stages:

-> ⚪ Idea → 🔵 Trial & Error → 🟢 “It finally works, don't touch it!”
+> ⚪ Idea → 🔵 Trial & Error → 🟢 “It finally works!”

 🧪 Tech Stack